neondatabase/website/content/docs/reference/compatibility.md

 ## Unlogged tables

 Unlogged tables are maintained on Neon compute local storage.
 These tables do not survive compute restart (including when compute becomes idle).
-This is unlike vanilla PostgreSQL, where unlogged tables are only truncated in the event of abnormal process termination.
+This is unlike vanilla Postgres, where unlogged tables are only truncated in the event of abnormal process termination.
 Additionally, unlogged tables are limited by compute local storage size.

 ## Spill and index build handling

-Certain queries in PostgreSQL can generate large datasets that do not fit in memory.
+Certain queries in Postgres can generate large datasets that do not fit in memory.
 In such cases, storage spills the data.
 In Neon, the size of compute local storage limits the ability to create large indexes or execute certain queries that generate large datasets.

 ## Temporary tables

 Temporary tables, which are stored in compute local storage,  are limited by compute local storage size.

+## Session context

+The Neon cloud service automatically closes idle connections after a period of inactivity, as described in [Compute lifecycle](/docs/conceptual-guides/compute-lifecycle/).
+When connections are closed, anything defined within a session context is forgotten and must be recreated before being used again.
+For example, temporary tables, prepared statements, advisory locks, and notifications and listeners defined using the [NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html)/[LISTEN](https://www.postgresql.org/docs/9.1/sql-listen.html) commands only exist for the duration of the current session and are lost when the session ends.

 ## Statistics collection

-Statistics collected by the PostgreSQL [cumulative statistics system](https://www.postgresql.org/docs/15/monitoring-stats.html) are lost on restart.
+Statistics collected by the Postgres [cumulative statistics system](https://www.postgresql.org/docs/15/monitoring-stats.html) are currently not saved when the Neon compute node is suspended due to inactivity or restarted.
+For information about the lifecycle of a Neon compute, see [Compute lifecycle](/docs/conceptual-guides/compute-lifecycle/).